kny5/fabacademy_antonio_anaya/docs/assignments/week08.md

 These are the three parts extruded by 1.8 mm which is the width of the material.
 <img src="../../images/week08/fusion_03_1.jpg" alt="Render_01" width=100%/>

+This is render I've made using the basic render options of Fusion 360.
 <img src="../../images/week08/render_01.jpg" alt="Render_01" width=100%/>